In another post, we have written a comprehensive overview of WordPress Themes.

-Go here to find quality premium themes in the ThemeForest themes site:
+Go here to browse many great themes in the ThemeForest directory:

-(click on the above images to browse more themes on Creative Market)
+(click on the images above to browse all themes on Creative Market)

-Creative Market is another leading WP theme directory where you can search through thousands of quality premium WP themes from independent theme creators.
+Creative Market is another leading WP theme marketplace where you can browse many quality premium themes from independent theme creators.